jamesdinardo/Retail-Forecasting/README.md

 Lasso and Ridge are examples of "regularization," which means penalizing models that have very large coefficients to keep them from overfitting.
 Lasso (L1 regularization) adds a penalty to the cost function equal to the sum of the absolute value of the coefficients, while Ridge (L2 regularizaiton) adds a penalty to the cost function equal to the sum of squares of the coefficients.
 Both have the effect of reducing the coefficients that appear in the final equation for the model.

-The best performing linear model is a Ridge regression that reduces the dataset to only 124 features.
+The best performing linear model is a Ridge regression trained on a dataset that has been reduced to 124 features by keeping track of only the week of the month (from 0 to 4) and dropping some departments:

 ~~~
 ridge = Ridge(alpha=0.1)